nodeschool/dallas/_posts/2016-08-17-dialexa-learnyounode.md

 ## Tonight's featured workshopper

-- [learnyounode](https://github.com/workshopper/learnyounode) → earn You The Node.js For Much Win!
+- [learnyounode](https://github.com/workshopper/learnyounode) → learn You The Node.js For Much Win!
 An intro to Node.js via a set of self-guided workshops.

 ## News
  - [hack the dot dallas](https://www.eventbrite.com/e/hack-the-dot-dallas-tickets-26849116430)